alexabate/alexabate.github.io/_posts/2016-10-03-market-insight.md

 In most cases the most frequent Foursquare category is assigned to be the label of that cluster.
 However, except when there is a word in brackets after it, this is assigned to be the label instead.
 A couple of notes about the labelling: the "pizza" labels were assigned by looking at the price differences between the two clusters: one was clearly skewed low and the other high.
 The "Starbucks" label was assigned because 99% of all the restaurants in this cluster were Starbucks, while zero of the restaurants in the other coffee category were Starbucks.

+The plot below shows the first two principal components of the restaurant - term matrix.
+The colors show the different clusters and this PCA analysis demonstrates that the clustering does pull out the distinct categories, although they are (as would be expected) noisy.

 ![png]({{ BASE_PATH }}/images/pca.png)

 Switching gears to the public data, I used the demographics data from the American Community Survey.
-I used the United State's Census Bureau's [API](https://www.census.gov/developers/), querying it for all the relevant fields (age, gender, median income, education) and specifying only New York County (county FIPS code = '061').
+I used the United State's Census Bureau's [API](https://www.census.gov/developers/), querying it for all the relevant fields (age, gender, median income, education) and specifying only New York County (county FIPS code = '061') and had the data returned at the level of a census tract.
+A census tract is a small subdivision of a county which contains around 1000 to 4000 residents.

+I also downloaded the GeoJSON file containing the details of the New York State census tracts.
+I created a new file by pulling out only the New York Country tracts and additionally removing unuseful tracts (those containing zero or anomolously low populations, e.g. tracts over public parks etc) to reduce the file to only the areas I wanted to focus on.

+Finally, to relate the data of the restaurants (term-frequency and metadata) to the census tracts I used the Shapely package.
+Given a coordinate point and a geometry defined by a polygon given in the GeoJSON file the Shapely.geometry package can return whether or not the coordinate point lies within the polygon.
+There were some failures when using this to assign a census tract to a restaurant location but mostly they were due to the restaurant location lying exactly on a border between two census tracts.
+To resolve this failure I simply assigned the restaurant to the tract with the physically closest central coordinate.